Sirturo 100 mg tablets

 Paediatric population

-The pharmacokinetics, safety and tolerability of SIRTURO in combination with a background regimen were evaluated in trial C211, a single-arm, open-label multi-cohort Phase II trial in 30 patients with confirmed or probable MDR-TB infection.
+The pharmacokinetics, safety and tolerability of SIRTURO in combination with a background regimen were evaluated in trial C211, a single-arm, open-label multi-cohort Phase II trial in 30 patients with confirmed or probable pulmonary TB due to M. tuberculosis resistant to at least rifampicin and isoniazid.

 Paediatric patients (12 years to less than 18 years of age)

-Fifteen patients had a median age of 16 years (range: 14-17 years), weighed 38 to 75 kg, and were 80% female, 53.3% Black and 13.3% Asian.
+Fifteen patients had a median age of 16 years (range: 14 to 17 years), weighed 38 to 75 kg, and were 80% female, 53% Black, 33% White and 13% Asian.
 The patients were to complete at least 24 weeks of treatment with SIRTURO administered as 400 mg once daily for the first 2 weeks and 200 mg 3 times/week for the following 22 weeks using 100 mg tablets.

-In the subset of patients with culture positive pulmonary MDR-TB at baseline, treatment with a regimen including bedaquiline resulted in conversion to a negative culture in 75.0% (6/8 microbiologically evaluable patients) at week 24.
+In the subset of patients with culture positive pulmonary TB at baseline, treatment with a regimen including bedaquiline resulted in conversion to a negative culture in 75.0% (6/8 microbiologically evaluable patients) at Week 24.

 Paediatric patients (5 years to less than 12 years of age)

-In the subset of patients with culture positive pulmonary MDR-TB at baseline, treatment with a regimen including bedaquiline resulted in conversion to a negative culture in 100% (3/3 microbiologically evaluable patients) at week 24.
+In the subset of patients with culture positive pulmonary TB at baseline, treatment with a regimen including bedaquiline resulted in conversion to a negative culture in 100% (3/3 microbiologically evaluable patients) at Week 24.

-The European Medicines Agency has deferred the obligation to submit the results of studies with SIRTURO in one or more subsets of the paediatric population in the treatment of multi-drug resistant Mycobacterium tuberculosis (see section 4.2 for information on paediatric use).
+The European Medicines Agency has deferred the obligation to submit the results of studies with SIRTURO in one or more subsets of the paediatric population in the treatment of M. tuberculosis resistant to at least rifampicin and isoniazid (see section 4.2 for information on paediatric use).

 5.2 Pharmacokinetic properties

-The pharmacokinetic properties of bedaquiline have been evaluated in adult healthy subjects and in multi-drug resistant tuberculosis-infected patients 5 years of age and older.
-Exposure to bedaquiline was lower in multi-drug resistant tuberculosis-infected patients than in healthy subjects.
+The pharmacokinetic properties of bedaquiline have been evaluated in healthy adults and in patients 5 years of age and older with active TB.
+Exposure to bedaquiline was lower patients with pulmonary TB due to M. tuberculosis resistant to at least rifampicin and isoniazid than in healthy adults.

 Absorption

 Maximum plasma concentrations (Cmax) are typically achieved at about 5 hours post-dose.
-Cmax and the area under the plasma concentration-time curve (AUC) increased proportionally up to the highest doses studied (700 mg single-dose and once daily 400 mg multiple doses).
+Cmax and the area under the plasma concentration-time curve (AUC) increased proportionally up to 700 mg single-dose and once daily 400 mg for 14 days.
 Administration of bedaquiline with food increased the relative bioavailability by about 2-fold compared to administration under fasted conditions.
 Therefore, bedaquiline should be taken with food to enhance its oral bioavailability.

 Distribution

-The plasma protein binding of bedaquiline is > 99.9% in all species tested, including human.
-The plasma protein binding of the N-monodesmethyl metabolite (M2) in humans is at least 99.8%.
-In animals, bedaquiline and its active N-monodesmethyl metabolite (M2) are extensively distributed to most tissues, however, brain uptake was low.
+The plasma protein binding of bedaquiline is >99.9% in all species tested, including humans.
+The plasma protein binding of its active metabolite,M2, in humans is at least 99.8%.
+In animals, bedaquiline and M2 are extensively distributed to most tissues, however, brain uptake is low.

 Biotransformation

-CYP3A4 was the major CYP isoenzyme involved in vitro in the metabolism of bedaquiline and the formation of the N-monodesmethyl metabolite (M2).
+CYP3A4 is the major CYP isoenzyme involved in vitro in the metabolism of bedaquiline and the formation and metabolism of M2.

 In vitro, bedaquiline does not significantly inhibit the activity of any of the CYP450 enzymes tested (CYP1A2, CYP2A6, CYP2C8/9/10, CYP2C19, CYP2D6, CYP2E1, CYP3A4, CYP3A4/5 and CYP4A) and does not induce CYP1A2, CYP2C9 or CYP2C19 activities.